cscart/docs/en/user_guide/users/vendors/account_balance.rst

   * *Pending*—a transaction gets this status by default.
 This status means that a payment should be made.

-  * *Completed*—store administrators set this status when a payment is made and confirmed.
+  * *Completed*—marketplace administrators set this status when a payment is made and confirmed.

-  * *Declined*—store administrators set this status when a payment gets declined or isn't made in full.
+  * *Declined*—marketplace administrators set this status when a payment gets declined or isn't made in full.

   .. note::

       Vendor's administrators can't change the statuses of transactions on the **Accounting** page.
-Only store administrators can do that.
+Only marketplace administrators can do that.

 * **Date**—the date and time when the transaction appeared on the list.